 - Is this a strategic market (beachhead market) to leverage into additional markets?
 If we dominate this market, is it easier to get into others?
 Geoffrey Moore says that your strategy should be like bowling: Your first niche would be the first bowling pin and if you get it, more follow easily.

 - Is the market size reasonable?
-Ideally, it should be enough to be cashflow positive, but not too big so we can become leaders of the niche in one year.
-The niche leader is often the one who gets 40% of the market segment – if there is no other competitor with a similar size (otherwise, 60%).
-It is possible that you have clients from other market segments, but Bill Aulet recommends to dedicate at least 60% of your marketing and sales resources into the chosen niche.
+Ideally, it should be enough to be cash flow positive, but not too big so we can become leaders of the niche in one year.
+The niche leader is often the one who gets 40% of the market segment – if there is no other competitor of a similar size (otherwise, 60%).
+It is possible that you have clients from other market segments, but Bill Aulet recommends dedicating at least 60% of your marketing and sales resources to the chosen niche.

-- All clients from the niche have similar needs and sales cycle?
+- Do all clients from the niche have similar needs and sales cycles?